jacobpclouse/Mp3-Generator/README.md

 - Python-tesseract installation on Ubuntu: https://stackoverflow.com/questions/36107233/python-tesseract-installation-on-ubuntu
 - Convert Text to Speech in Python: https://www.geeksforgeeks.org/convert-text-speech-python/
 - How to delete the contents of a folder?: https://stackoverflow.com/questions/185936/how-to-delete-the-contents-of-a-folder
+- How to change downloading name in Flask?: https://stackoverflow.com/questions/41543951/how-to-change-downloading-name-in-flask